nizydumb/litexEthernetUARTBridge/README.md

 # litexEthernetUARTBridge

 *A minimal LiteX design for the **Tang Primer 20K** that acts as a **full‑duplex UART ↔ UDP bridge**.
-Bytes arriving on the board’s UART (115 200 baud) are wrapped into UDP datagrams and sent to the network; incoming UDP payloads are forwarded to UART.*
+Bytes arriving on the board’s UART are wrapped into UDP datagrams and sent to the network; incoming UDP payloads are forwarded to UART.*

 ---